alexander-lamdan/40-css-projects/projects/Gallery_with_thumbnails/README.md

-# Blog CSS project
+# Gallery with thumbnails CSS project
-This is the blog CSS project.
+This is the gallery with thumbnails CSS project.